rileybathurst/riley/README.md

 - front page needs more vertical pieces
 - a:selection color needs to not be primary
 - social icons need work to have a full hover state
+- explore more the underline and strike is in the wrong color

 ### Featured Categories